Tatiana de la tierra: Esto no tiene nombre

-Esto no tiene nombre began as a magazine without a title and de la Tierra tried to get its readers involved in naming the magazine, eventually settling on the current name.
+Esto no tiene nombre began as a magazine without a title and de la tierra tried to get its readers involved in naming the magazine, eventually settling on the current name.
 Its title is said to be a symbol of rejection towards the heteronormative label and image of Latina lesbians.
 De la tierra published an article in the journal Aztlán that detailed the internal politics and editorial conflicts surrounding the publication of these magazines, and points of debate connected to the 'sex wars' of the era.
 The magazine's contents and call for activism were inspired by the feminist work of Kitchen Table: Women of Color Press, and publications such as This Bridge Called My Back.

 Later career

 After a while, Esto no tiene nombre and Conmoción ceased publication due to a lack of funding.
-1999, she earned her Master's of Fine Arts in creative writing from the University of Texas at El Paso De la tierra also earned a Master's of Library Science from the University at Buffalo in 2000.
+1999, she earned her Master's of Fine Arts in creative writing from the University of Texas at El Paso.
+De la tierra also earned a Master's of Library Science from the University at Buffalo in 2000.
 Shortly after earning her second master's degree, she began her Jean Blackwell Hutson Library Residency at the University at Buffalo's undergraduate library.
 Two years later, she was hired by that same library as an information literacy librarian.
 Later, she moved to California, where she became the director of Hispanic Services at Inglewood Public Library.

 Later life and death

 Kidney disease led to de la tierra stepping away from her writing, leaving a memoir unfinished.

-De la tierra passed away on July 31, 2012, some time after being diagnosed with stage 4 cancer.
+De la tierra died on July 31, 2012, some time after being diagnosed with stage 4 cancer.
 Her papers and unpublished materials were donated to the University of California, Los Angeles.

 Reception

 De la tierra's work endured criticism from conservatives due to the nature of her writings.
 De la tierra did not hold back when it came to eroticism, with some of her work even compared to pornography.
 She was shameless about discussing sexuality and this encouraged others to speak freely about sexuality, sex, and the human body.

 Sandra K. Soto notes that de la tierra's work challenges heteronormative views.
-De la tierra' became an activist through her work and felt a need to challenge the stereotypes surrounding lesbianism and what it means to be a woman or a woman of color.
+De la tierra became an activist through her work and felt a need to challenge the stereotypes surrounding lesbianism and what it means to be a woman or a woman of color.
 She also wrote explicitly about fatness as a feminist issue.
 She wanted schools to incorporate LGBTQ issues and material into their curriculum; more specifically, she hoped this would happen in all English composition classes from elementary to high school to prevent homophobia and educate students on the concept of identity.